johonea4/MixtureModels/README.md

 4) Segment the image according to the trained model.
 (5 points)
 5) Determine the best segmentation by iterating over model training and scoring, since EM isn't guaranteed to converge to the global maximum.
 (5 points)

+When multiplying lots of probabilities in sequence, you can end up with a probability of zero due to underflow.
+To avoid this, you should calculate the log probabilities for the entire assignment.
+The log form of the Gaussian probability of scalar value  x  is:

+$$ln(N(x|\mu, \sigma)) = -0.5ln(2\pi\sigma^2) - \frac{(x-\mu)^2}{2\sigma^2}$$

+where $\mu$ is the mean and $\sigma$ is the standard deviation.

+You can calculate the sum of log probabilities using scipy.misc.logsumexp().
+For example, logsumexp([-2, -3]) will return the same result as numpy.log(numpy.exp(-2) + numpy.exp(-3))

+Rather than using lists of lists, you're probably going to have an easier time using numpy arrays.

+Warning: You may lose all marks for this part if your code runs for too long.

+You will need to vectorize your code in this part.
+Specifically, the method train_model() needs to perform operations using numpy arrays, as does likelihood(), which calculates the log likelihood.
+These are time-sensitive operations and will be called over and over as you proceed with this assignment.

+For the synthetic data test which we provide to check if your training is working, the set is too small and it won't make a difference.
+But with the actual image that we use ahead, for-loops won't do good.
+Vectorized code would take under 30 seconds to converge which would typically involve about 15-20 iterations with the convergence function we have here.
+Inefficient code that uses loops or iterates over each pixel value sequentially, will take hours to run.
+You don't want to do that because:

 ## Part 3: Model Experimentation